 Think big when contracting with the third-party payer.
-If you provide ambulatory detox at a site, would these services also meet the criteria for day treatment?
-If a client did not meet the third-party payer's medical necessity criteria for ambulatory detox, could you get days authorized as day treatment while the client attended the services?
+If you provide ambulatory detox at a site, would this service also meet the criteria for day treatment?
+If a client did not meet the hird-party payer's medical necessity criteria for ambulatory detox, could you get days authorized as day treatment while the client attended the services?